972C8/tapas-fs23-api/README.md

    * *Same as body of ReceiveBid*

 2. AuctionStarted -> published via MQTT/WebSub
-    * auctionId
-      * The id is created here and published for other parties to bid
-    * taskType
+   * publishing AuctionStartedEvent
-      * For other parties to know whether they have available executors
+   * Event consists of full Auction (see AuctionJsonRepresentation)
+   * * Add new Parameters: AuctionFeedId & InputData

-3. DelegateTask -> sent to bidderTaskListUri
+4. DelegateTask -> sent to bidderTaskListUri
-    * taskName
-      * Mandatory field to create a new task.
-Should be the auctionHouseUri
-    * taskUri
-      * Taken from the auction object and represents the original task (where the response it sent back to)
-    * taskType
-      * The task type for which an executor is needed
-    * inputData
+   * Through AuctionWonEvent receive TaskList of winner (Is in the Bid).
+   * Delegation of Task is normal Task Creation:
+   * * Follows the TaskJsonRepresentation
-      * The data to be processed by the external executor
+   * Field OriginalTaskUri has to be correctly filled out
+   * * This field is used by the external system to send patch updates on your task

 ## Service: tapas-tasks

 ### Incoming Requests:

 1. ReceiveDelegatedTask -> received at bidderTaskListUri
-   * *Same as body of DelegateTask*
-   * **RESULT:** is sent via PATCH directly to taskUri with OutputData
+   * Nothing should change since patch capabilites have been implemented by ronny